-The University of New Hampshire’s Peter T. Paul College of Business and Economics secured a spot at No. 55 in this year’s rankings, just a few places behind last year’s ranking of No. 55.
+The University of New Hampshire’s Peter T. Paul College of Business and Economics secured a spot at No. 59 in this year’s rankings, just a few places behind last year’s ranking of No. 55.

 The success of the Paul College is largely linked to the “real-world” applications of its education.
 From its signature FIRE program to the capstone experience, Paul undergraduates get a real sense of what business is all about.
 That was evident in this year’s alumni survey, where Paul alums ranked their academic experience No. 34 overall, which was the strongest finish for New Hampshire in our three methodological categorical areas.

 One of the signature programs at the Paul College is the first-year research and innovation experience (FIRE), an experiential learning program designed to help first-year students engage in college life and build relationships with faculty, staff, and other students.

 The year-long experience is built around a set of grand challenges where students work in teams, learn research skills, and develop business plans that they present at the end of the year during the undergraduate research conference.
 FIRE uses game design principles to both motivate and engage students as they participate in a series of healthy competitions designed to increase student involvement and the formation of lifelong friendships.

 “This focus on solving real problems is further emphasized and reinforced throughout the curriculum to ensure that students have the knowledge, experiences, and skills they need for successful and meaningful careers,” Sharon Keeler, Director of Communications and Marketing at the Paul College, tells us.
 “The vast majority of students report that FIRE helps them gain critical academic and professional skills that they build on over the rest of their college career.”